microsoft/maro/docs/source/scenarios/ecr.md

         intr_port_infos = ["booking", "empty", "shortage"]

         # Query the snapshot list of this environment to get the information of
-        # the booking, empty, shortage of the decision port in the past week
+        # the booking, empty, shortage of the decision port in the past week.
         past_week_info = env.snapshot_list["ports"][
             past_week_ticks : decision_port_idx : intr_port_infos
         ]

-        # Generate a random Action according to the action_scope in DecisionEvent
+        # Generate a random Action according to the action_scope in DecisionEvent.
         random_quantity = random.randint(
             -decision_event.action_scope.load,
             decision_event.action_scope.discharge